cward-dev/dev10-program-classwork/week-01/assessment/out/production/assessment/README.md

     * use validation to check for valid entry
         * capsuleNumber - use if statement to ensure that capsule is occupied
             * if all capsules are unoccupied, print error message and go back to main menu
+                * use for loop to cycle through and count number of occupied capsules
+        * capsuleNumber - use if statement to ensure that capsule is occupied   // ### IC - what if ALL of the capsules unoccupied?
 * update array with the new information (capsules[capsuleNumber] = null)
 * print success message and confirmation